davidgasquez/handbook/Open Data.md

 These trends are already making its way towards movements like [DeSci](https://ethereum.org/en/desci/) or smaller projects like [Py-Code Datasets](https://py-code.org/datasets).
 But, we still need more tooling around data to improve interoperability as much as possible.
 Lots of companies have figured out how to make the most of their datasets. **We should use similar tooling and approaches companies are using to manage the open datasets that surrounds us**.
 A sort of [Data Operating system](https://data-operating-system.com/).

 One of the biggest problem in open data today is the fact that organizations treat data portals as graveyards where data goes to die.
-Keeping these datasets up to date is core concern, alongside using the data for operational purposes and showcasing it to the public.
+Keeping these datasets up to date is core concern (data has marginal temporal value), alongside using the data for operational purposes and showcasing it to the public.

 Open data is hard to work with because of the overwhelming variety of formats and the engineering cost of integrating them.
 Data wrangling is a perpetual maintenance commitment, taking a lot of ongoing attention and resources.
 [Better and modern data tooling can reduce these costs](https://github.com/catalyst-cooperative/pudl).